 For the larger fairs, this can be a huge issue.
 I can recall that at a recent fair in Dublin, there were 18 photographers in attendance.
 Understandably, the vast majority of them were very unhappy about this!
 With fewer brides in attendance, it was another nail in the coffin.

 Most exhibitors that I talk to will say that some of the larger fairs don’t do enough advertising.
 Besides radio and newspaper advertising, the larger fairs and main hotel wedding fairs should consider advertising on busy online wedding communities.

 7. Can you get a discount?

-If you get a call from a wedding fair organiser a week before a wedding fair, chances are that you can haggle with them and get a very good deal.
+If you get a call from a wedding fair organiser a week before a wedding fair, chances are that you can negotiate with them and get a good deal.
 There is usually a reason why you would be getting a call at such late notice.
 It generally means they are having difficulty in filling places with suppliers.
 It could also be a good indication that other suppliers may feel that the fair isn’t going to be well attended by brides.
 So, you may well get a generous discount, but at what price?